 The workshop was co-chaired by Colonel Franco Merlino, the Director of the Centre, and Dr. Nadia Gerspacher, Academic Director of the MODA program, author and expert.
-The workshop was designed and implemented by Capt.
+The workshop was designed and implemented by Cap.
 Ludovica Glorioso and Dr. Gerspacher with the aim to address the strategic advisor profile in the SFA environment from a multidisciplinary prospective and to have an arena of discussion on the issues regarding training and education and lesson identified.
 The goal of the workshop was to further the knowledge of advising of the SFA community and others who work to build the capacity of security forces.
-Consistent with the multidisciplinary approach, the 2-day work-shop brought together managers of capacity building programs from a variety of countries as well as experienced practitioners and training professionals.
+The 2-day workshop brought together managers of capacity building programs from a variety of countries as well as experienced practitioners and training professionals.
 Their presentations and the discussion with the workshop attendees inventoried the existing lessons and reflections around how to set up advising missions for sustainable capacity building activities.